shaik1002/biggitlabbomb/doc/user/application_security/policies/pipeline_execution_policies.md

 - Pipeline execution policies remain in effect even if the project lacks a CI/CD configuration file.
 - The order of the policies matters for the applied suffix.
 - If any policy applied to a given project has `suffix: never`, the pipeline fails if another job with the same name is already present in the pipeline.
-- Pipeline execution policies are enforced on all branches and pipeline sources.
-You can use [workflow rules](../../../ci/yaml/workflow.md) to control when pipeline execution policies are enforced.

 ### Job naming best practice